‘Fairy Tail’ Manga 525: Gildarts Vs. August, Natsu Vs. Zeref And Erza’s Appeal

 — Funda (@57Funda57) March 4, 2017

 Chapter 525 of Fairy Tail manga ends with Zeref striking a powerful blow to Natsu, while admonishing Lacarde.
 He asks his son to stop interrupting him.
 It seems August had been wondering about this clear lack of compassion between Zeref and Lacarde.
-Hopefully Fairy Tail mangaka Hiro Mashima sheds some light on August’s cryptic statement and also indicate who emerges victorious in the multiple battles being waged, in the upcoming chapter of the popular Japanese manga series.
+Hopefully, Fairy Tail mangaka Hiro Mashima sheds some light on August’s cryptic statement and also indicates who emerges victorious in the multiple battles being waged in the upcoming chapter of the popular Japanese manga series.

 [Featured Image by Hiro Mashima/Fairy Tail Manga/Kodansha]